Birth Injury Lawyer for a Delayed Emergency C-Section

 If a C-section is delayed unduly, there can be several different birth injuries that can occur.
 These can include oxygen deprivation, a brain bleed, umbilical cord problems, placental abruption, or a traumatic or delayed delivery in general.

 The pain and suffering this can cause to a newborn, the mother and their family can bring on excessive medical expenses, potentially lost wages, emotional distress, and other consequences.
-If a child suffers a birth injury, it is important to contact birth injury attorneys to find out how they can help you.
+If a child suffers a birth injury, it is important to contact birth injury lawyer to find out how they can help you.

 If you believe that you or a loved one has experienced injuries due to negligence regarding a delayed emergency C-section and could be eligible to receive compensation, call 1-866-MICH-LAW (1-866-466-9912) to schedule a free consultation today with Eileen Kroll.